JDDoesDev/presentations/osmi.md

 # WHAT IS MENTAL ILLNESS?

-Note: So I've been going on for a while about how mental illness has affected me, but what is mental illness?
+Note: Now I've been going on for a while about how mental illness has affected me, but what is mental illness?

 <!--s-->

-Mental illness refers to a wide range of mental health conditions — disorders that affect your mood, thinking and behavior.
-Examples of mental illness include depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviors. - Mayo Clinic
+Mental illness refers to a _wide range_ of _mental health_ conditions — disorders that affect _your mood, thinking and behavior_.
+Examples of mental illness include _depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviors_. - Mayo Clinic

 <!--s-->

-## WHY IS MENTAL ILLNESS PREVALENT IN THE TECH COMMUNITY?
+# WHY IS MENTAL ILLNESS PREVALENT IN THE TECH COMMUNITY?
 A few possible reasons:
-- Imposter Syndrome <!-- .element: class="fragment" data-fragment-index="1" -->
-- Isolation <!-- .element: class="fragment" data-fragment-index="2" -->
-- Perfectionists <!-- .element: class="fragment" data-fragment-index="3" -->
-- Work never ends <!-- .element: class="fragment" data-fragment-index="4" -->

-Note:
-Cover each of these a bit more on the next slides

 <!--s-->